Greensboro Public Library Offering Variety of Online Events

 Weekday mornings at 10:30 am children can enjoy a story time with their favorite youth services librarian.
 In addition to hearing a great story there are rhyming fun, finger puppets and other activities related to the story.
 It’s a great way to continue learning early literacy skills with a familiar face.
-This Wednesday, May 13, Marya Ryals from Hemphill Branch will share apple stories and activities.
-Thursday, May 14, is an adaptation of Humpty Dumpty with Pete Turner from Central Library.
-Friday, May 15, Everyone Counts as children learn about the US Census, numbers and counting with Brandon Bensley from Benjamin Branch.
+This Tuesday, May 19, Christine Griffith with Vance Chavis Branch will share Ten in the Bed.
+Wednesday, May 20, is The Mommy Book read by Kelly Proudfit from McNairy Branch.
+Thursday, May 21, hear I Know an Old Lady Who Swallowed a Fly with Pete Turner from Central Library.
+Friday, May 22, is Rain Poem presented by Marya Ryals from Hemphill Branch.

 For more information on Library events and resources please visit: www.greensborolibrary.org.